smeehan12/standalone-recast-tutorial/_episodes/04-workflow-intro.md

 > > 3. `TFile *fout = new TFile("myOutputFile.root","RECREATE");` --> `TFile *fout = new TFile(outputFilePath), "RECREATE");`
 > {: .solution}
 >
 > Once you're happy with your updates to AnalysisPayload.cxx, you can commit and push them to your gitlab repo.
+Make sure the main repo is updated to use the latest AnalysisPayload commit.
 {: .challenge}

 > ## Hints